-OBJ: Discuss ethical and legal issues that arise in the critical care setting.

-TOP: Nursing Process Step: Assessment MSC: NCLEX: Safe and Effective Care Environment

-- 12. The nurse is caring for a critically ill patient on mechanical ventilation.
+- REF: p.
+38 - OBJ: Discuss ethical and legal issues that arise in the critical care setting. - TOP: Nursing Process Step: Assessment - MSC: NCLEX Client Needs Category: Safe and Effective Care Environment - 12.
+The nurse is caring for a critically ill patient on mechanical ventilation.
 The physician identifies the need for a bronchoscopy, which requires informed consent.
-If the physician were to obtain consent from the patient, the patient must be able to: - a. be weaned from mechanical ventilation. - b. have knowledge and competence to make the decision. - c. nod his head that it is okay to proceed. - d. read and write in English.
+For the physician to obtain consent from the patient, the patient must be able to - a. be weaned from mechanical ventilation. - b. have knowledge and competence to make the decision. - c. nod his head that it is okay to proceed. - d. read and write in English. - ANS: B